How to release space utilized by .nfs files under NFS

-You can list down these files using ‘ ls -lah ‘, the process needs to be killed in order to release space .
+You can list down these files by running ‘ ls -lah ‘ command from nfs share mounted directory, the process needs to be killed which has open these files in order to release space .

-If you want to know what process has this file open, you can use below command
+If you want to know which process has this file open, you can use below lsof command

 $ echo testfile > foo $ tail -f foo testfile ^Z Suspended $ rm foo $ ls -A .nfsC13B $ rm .nfsC13B $ ls -A .nfsC13B $ lsof .nfsC13B COMMAND PID USER FD TYPE DEVICE SIZE/OFF NODE NAME tail 1182 jack 0r VREG 186,6 5 1200718 .nfsC13B%

 Let’s suppose we create a file with the name “foo” under nfs mounted directory and then listing the content using tail command and after that we try to delete the file using rm command.
 Execute “ls -A” command to list .nfsNNN file and if we try to delete .nfsNN file then nfs client will automatically create .nfs file.

 So once you find .nfsNN file and want to delete it permanently then killed that process that has the file open, the .nfs file will go away automatically.
 In the above example, when you kill the tail process i.e PID 1182 , the .nfsC13B file will disappear.

 To kill a process in Linux distributions use kill command, so to kill a process of PID 1182, execute the beneath command,